PeepalFarm/peepalfarm.github.io/markdown/HowtoDoDailies.md

 Cow Poo
 ----------
-* Using bucket with handle, shovel, and poo-scraper collect all cow dung inside cow shed
+* Using bucket with handle, shovel, and poo-scraper (or hands/gloves) collect all cow dung inside cow shed
 * Make sure all dung is collected!
 * Put in cow dung pile
 * Using a stick broom or hand (with glove), scrape all leftover food and cow dung to corner of the cow food trough